joost-morsink/Rest/docs/arch.md

 * Knowledge of the HTTP protocol (generic).
 * Knowledge of some standard headers of the HTTP protocol.
 * Knowledge of a supported serialization format.
+* The trivial fact that `"/"` is the entry point (home page) of the api.

 ### Dependency injection
 The Rest library is setup with dependency injection in mind, but it does not explicitly use any specific technology.
 ASP.Net Core has some machinery setup to deal with dependency injection, including using the IoC container of your choice.
 The Rest for ASP.Net core library only uses the generic interface of dependency injection and should be compatible with any compatible IoC container a service implementor could choose.
-Because the `Lazy<>` functor is not supported by the ASP.Net Core IoC container out of the box, a `IServiceProvider` reference may be used to break circular dependency chains.
+Because the `Lazy<>` functor is not supported by the ASP.Net Core IoC container out of the box, a `IServiceProvider` or `IServiceProviderAccessor` reference may be used to break circular dependency chains.

 ### Request Pipeline
 The library needs to hook into the ASP.Net request pipeline to handle HTTP requests.